Graph-Based Minimum Dwell Time and Average Dwell Time Computations for Discrete-Time Switched Linear Systems: Average Dwell Time Computation

 \section{Average Dwell Time Computation}

 In this section, the average dwell time problem is considered, namely finding the smallest possible value $\tau$ for which the switched system (\ref{eq:basic_form}) is asymptotically stable for the average dwell time set (\ref{eq:avedwellset}).
-We first consider the case of non-defective subsystems.
-Next, we show that for the case of defective subsystems, the approach in Section~\ref{sub:defective} can be applied similarly.
-Finally, for bimodal switched systems one can improve the following computation by using condition number minimizing methods as in Section~\ref{sub:bimodal_dwell}.
+As a special case, the non-defective bimodal case is discussed in Subsection~\ref{sub:bimodal_average}.